 The Extractive Value Proposition of Bittensor's TaoHASH: A Critical Analysis

-In the rapidly evolving landscape of decentralized networks, Bittensor has emerged as an intriguing experiment in incentivizing artificial intelligence development through tokenized rewards.
-However, not all of Bittensor's subnets contribute equally to this vision.
+As decentralized networks mature, Bittensor has emerged as an intriguing experiment in incentivizing artificial intelligence development through tokenized rewards.
+Yet some of Bittensor's subnets contribute more to this vision than others.
 Today, I'll examine Subnet 14, TaoHASH, and question whether its value flows align with the network's foundational purpose.

 Understanding TaoHASH's Mechanics